paritytech/parity-db/README.md

 # A database for the blockchain.

-## **WARNING: PartyDB is still in development and should not be used in production.
-Use at your own risk.**
+ParityDb is an embedded persistent key-value store optimized for blockchain applications.

 ## Design considerations

+* The database is intended to be used for efficiently storing blockchain state encoded into the Patricia-Merkle trie.
+Which means most of the keys are fixed size and uniformly distributed.
+Most values are small.
+Values over 16 kbytes are rare.
+Trie nodes may be shared by multiple tries and/or branches, therefore reference counting is required.
+* Read performance is more important than write performance for blockchain transaction throughput.
+Writes are typically performed in large batches, when the new block is imported.
+There's usually some time between subsequent writes when the blockchain client is idle or executes the block.

 ### API
 The database is a universal key-value storage that supports transactions.
-It does not support iteration or prefix-based retrieval.

-### State-optimized
-90% Of blockchain data and IO is trie nodes.
-Database should allow for efficient storage and retrieval of state data first.

-### Single writer
-Database should be able to support multiple concurrent readers.
-It is sufficient to allow a single concurrent writer.

-### No cache
-Low level LRU caching of blockchain data, such as individual trie nodes, proves to be inefficient.
-Cache should be done on a higher level of abstractions.
-I.e. storage items or block headers.
+The API allows the data to be partitioned into columns.
+It is recommended that each column contains entries corresponding to a single data type.
+E.g. state trie node, block headers, blockchain transactions, etc. Two types of column indexes are supported: Hash and Btree.

-### Transaction isolation
+### Transactions
+Database supports multiple concurrent readers.
+All writes are serialized.
+Writes are perform in batches, also known as transactions.
 Transaction are applied atomically.
+Either all of the transaction data is written, or none.
 Queries can't retrieve partially committed data.

+### No cache
+Database does implement any custom data caching.
+Instead it relies on OS page cache.
+Performance of a large database therefore depends on how much system memory is available to be used in OS page cache.

 ### Durability
-Database should be restored to consistent state if IO is interrupted at any point.
+Database is restored to consistent state if IO is interrupted at any point.

-# Implementation
+# Implementation details

 ## Data structure
-Data is organized into columns.
-Each column serving a particular type of data, e.g. state or headers.
-Column consists of an index and a set of 16 value tables for varying value size.
+Each column stores data in a set of 256 value tables, with 255 tables containing entries of certain size range up to 32kbytes limit.
+The last 256th value table size stores entries that are over 32k split into multiple parts.
+Hash columns also include a hash index file.

+### Metadata
+Metadata file contains database definition.
+This includes a set of columns with configuration specified for each column.

-### Index
+### Hash index
-Index is an is mmap-backed dynamically sized probing hash table.
-Each entry is a page of 64 8-byte entries, making 512 bytes.
-Each 64-bit entry contains 32 bits of value address, 4 bits of value table index and 28 bit value `c` derived from  `k`. `c` is computed by skipping `n` high bits of `k` and taking the next 28 bits.  `k` is 256-bit key that is derived from the original key and is uniformly distributed. `n` is current index bit-size.
-First `n` bits of `k` map `k` to a page.
-Entries inside the page are unsorted.
+Hash index is an is mmap-backed dynamically sized probing hash table.
+For each key the index computes a uniformly distributed 256-bit hash 'k'.
+For index of size `n` first `n` bit of `k` map to the 512 byte index page.
+Each page is an unordered list of 64 8-byte entries.
+Each 8-byte entry contains value address and some additional bits of `k`.
 Empty entry is denoted with a zero value.
-Empty database starts with `n` = 16, which allows to put just 240 bits of `k` in the value table.
+Empty database starts with `n` = 16.
+Value address includes a 8-bit value table index and an index of an entry in that table.
+The first 16 kbytes of each index file is used to store statistics for the column.

 ### Value tables
 Value table is linear array of fixed-size entries that can grow as necessary.
 Each entry may contain one of the following:
-  * Filled entry, that contains 240 bits of `k`, 16 bit data value size and the actual value
+  * Filled entry that contains 240 bits of `k`, 15 bit data value size, compression flag, optional reference counter, and the actual value.
   * Tombstone entry.
-This contains an index of the previous tombstone, forming a linked list of available entries.
+This contains an index of the previous tombstone, forming a linked list of empty entries.
   * Multipart entry.
 This is much like Filled, additionally holding an address of the next entry that holds continuation of the data.

-15 of 16 value tables only allow values up to entry size.
-An additional table with 8kb entry size is designated for large values and allows multipart entries.

-## Operations
+## Hash index operations.

-### Lookup
+### Hash index lookup
 Compute `k`, find index page using first `n` bits.
-Search for a matching entry that has matching `c` bits.
+Search for a matching entry that has matching key bits.
 Use the address in the entry to query the partial `k` and value from a value table.
-Confirm that `k` is indeed what is expected.
+Confirm that `k` matches expected value.

-### Insertion
+### Hash index insertion
 If an insertion is attempted into a full index page a reindex is triggered.
-Page size of 64 index entries trigger a reindex once load factor reaches about 50%.
+Page size of 64 index entries trigger a reindex once load factor reaches about 0.52.

 ### Reindex
-When a collision can't be resolved, a new table is created with twice the capacity.
+When a collision can't be resolved, a new index table is created with twice the capacity.
 Insertion is immediately continued to the new table.
 A background process is started that moves entries from the old table to the new.
 All queries during that process check both tables.

+## BTree index operations.
+TODO

 ## Transaction pipeline
-On `commit` all data is first moved to an in-memory overlay, making it available for queries.
-The commit is then added to the commit queue.
+On `commit` all data is moved to an in-memory overlay, making it available for queries.
+That data is then added to the commit queue.
 This allows for `commit` function to return as early as possible.
-Commit queue is processed by a commit worker that collects data that would be modified in the tables and writes it to the available log file.
+Commit queue is processed by a commit worker that collects data that would be modified in the index or value tables and writes it to the binary log file as a sequence of commands.
 All modified index and value table pages are placed in the in-memory overlay.
 The file is then handled to another background thread that flushes it to disk and adds it to the finalization queue.
 Finally, another thread handles the finalization queue.
-It reads the file and applies all changes to the tables, clearing the page overlay.
+It reads the binary log file and applies all changes to the tables, clearing the page overlay.

-On startup if the log files exists they are validated for corruption and enacted upon the tables.
+On startup if any log files exist, they are validated for corruption and enacted upon the tables.

-# Potential issues
-* Memory mapped IO won't be able to support 32-bit systems once the index grows to 2GB.
-* Size amplification.
-Index grow up to about 50% capacity before rebalance is triggered.
-Which means about 50% of allocated space is actually used for occupied index entries.
-Additionally, each value table entry is only partially filled with actual data.